Dr. Ambedkar Nagar–Sanawad Passenger

-The last train on the 150-year-old metre gauge rail line associated with the heritage railways in western Madhya Pradesh was flagged off on 30th Jan 2023 as authorities halted train movement on the stretch indefinitely to facilitate its conversion into broad guage, an official said.
+The last train on the 150-year-old metre gauge rail line associated with the heritage railways in western Madhya Pradesh was flagged off on 30 January 2023 as authorities halted train movement on the stretch indefinitely to facilitate its conversion into broad gauge, an official said.

 This was the last surviving metre-gauge train of the Akola–Ratlam line in Madhya Pradesh.
 After undergoing gauge conversion, it will provide connectivity between Indore and Southern Indian states.

 Route and halts

 The important halts of the train are: